Glan9/Gaia/README.md

 ## Basic Syntax

 Gaia is stack-based, so all operators and functions are written in postfix notation.
-There are four data types in Gaia: number, string, list.
+There are three data types in Gaia: number, string, list.
 All operators do something different for each data type.
 For example, the operator `$`

  - converts a number to a list of digits;
  - converts a string to a list of characters; or